-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the fan speed when there is no cooling or heating demand.
-See TABLE 8 for allowable circulation speeds. - 2 When the ML180UHE is running in the heating mode, the indoor blower will run on the heating speed.
-See TABLE 7 for allowable heating speeds. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed.
+- When the thermostat is set to "FAN ON," the indoor blower will run continuously at approximately 38% of the second stage cooling speed when there is no cooling or heating demand. - 2 When this unit is running in the heating mode, the indoor blower will run on the heating speed designated by the positions of DIP switches 3 and 4. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed designated by the positions of DIP switches 5 and 6.